coopsymbiotic/coop.symbiotic.symbiocivicrm/README.md

    the correct path in CiviCRM -> Administer -> System -> Directories.

 2- Enable the extension from CiviCRM -> Administer -> System -> Extensions.

+An admin configuration page is available at: /civicrm/admin/setting/symbiocivicrm

 Support
 =======